Dheerajjha451/wordlist.github.io/README.md

-It is Created to Enable Ethical Hackers to download their preferable Wordlists.
-As we all know, wordlists play an important part in an ethical hacker’s job.
-Preference makes it easier for the hacker to brute force efficiently.
-Therefore, we have designed this "Wordlist Generator" to overcome this problem.

 Objectives-
-● To let Ethical Hackers download personalized wordlists.
+● To let Ethical Hackers download personalized word lists.
-● A user-friendly GUI (Graphical User Interface) to let users easily navigate throughout the web application.
+● A user-friendly GUI (Graphical User Interface) to let users easily navigate through the web application.
 ● A secure login and signup page to keep your space Protected.
 ● Link to most commonly used wordlists.